 Regular bank transfers: The pros and cons

 - No fees if you’re moving to and from certain accounts with HSBC.
-Most high street banks don’t offer fee-free transfers unless you’ve got serious coin in the bank.
-For example, Lloyds requires at least £100k.
-However, NatWest offers a fee-waiver on standard transfers under £10k
+Many high street banks don’t offer fee-free transfers unless you’ve got serious coin in the bank.

 TransferWise: Easy, economical, solid reputation